-Move to get Mitsubishi’s assets sold amid SKorea-Japan fight
+Former Mitsubishi workers seek assets sale for forced labor

 SEOUL, South Korea (AP) - Colonial-era Korean laborers are seeking a court’s approval for the sales of local assets of their former Japanese employer after it refused to comply with a court order to compensate them for forced labor decades ago.

 The development comes amid growing tensions between South Korea and Japan.
 Tokyo recently tightened controls on high-tech exports to South Korea, a move Seoul believes is retaliation for the South Korean court rulings last year.
+Japan says it is not retaliation.

-Lawyers for Koreans who worked for one of the Japanese companies, Mitsubishi Heavy Industries, during Japan’s 1910-45 occupation of Korea say they’ll soon ask a South Korean court to authorize the sales of some assets that South Korea has seized from Mitsubishi.
+Lawyers and supporters of the Koreans who worked for Mitsubishi Heavy Industries during Japan’s 1910-45 occupation of Korea said in a joint statement Tuesday they’ll soon ask a South Korean court to authorize the sales of some assets that South Korea has seized from Mitsubishi.

 The assets are some of Mitsubishi’s trademark rights and patents.